Hara hachi bun me: Okinawans

 Okinawans are a minority culture who, although part of Japan, are descendants of the Ryukyuan Kingdom and who had influences from mainland China.
 Okinawa has the world's highest proportion of centenarians, at approximately 50 per 100,000 people.
 They are known to practise hara hachi bun me, and as a result they typically consume about 1,800 to 1,900 kilo-calories per day.
 The typical body mass index (BMI) of their elders is about 18 to 22, compared to a typical BMI of 26 or 27 for adults over 60 years of age in the United States.

 In other cultures

 The philosophy of hara hachi bun me, is also found in other cultures.

 China

-From the teachings of Confucius, philosophies dating back to the 5th century BCE in China, a proverb found in Traditional Chinese Medicine states: "Chīfàn qī fēn bǎo, sān fēn han" (吃飯七分飽、三分寒) or "only eat 7 parts full, and wear 3 parts less.")
+A proverb found in Traditional Chinese Medicine states: "Chīfàn qī fēn bǎo, sān fēn han" (吃飯七分飽、三分寒) or "only eat 7 parts full, and wear 3 parts less.")

 Middle East

-The principle of avoiding surfeit also appears in Islam, dating back to the 6th century by prophet Muhammad, embodied in the proverb stating: "you should fill one third of the stomach with liquid, another third with food, and leave the rest empty."
+The principle of avoiding surfeit also appears in Islam, dating back to the 7th century CE by the Prophet Muhammad, embodied in the proverb stating: "you should fill one third of the stomach with liquid, another third with food, and leave the rest empty."